ManuelMartin11/lineage/README.md

 │    │    └──experiment_2
 ```

-By using this formal structure, you will be able to compare experiments within set and select the model that better fits your problem.
+By using this formal structure, you will be able to compare experiments within sets and select the model that better fits your problem.